 The moral of the story; “Don’t believe everything you think.”

 If I noticed an overweight person eating at the mall, I instantly felt appalled and disgusted.
-Seeing a poorly dressed person on the street would immediately have me questioning their work ethic or personal hygiene.
+So too, seeing a poorly dressed person on the street would immediately have me questioning their work ethic or personal hygiene.

-I reasoned quick enough that these undesirable thoughts were arising entirely unguarded from my subconscious mind.
-Both unconsciously and consciously I had allowed my mind to create its own myriad of negative links.
+I reasoned quick enough that these unwanted thoughts were arising entirely unguarded from my subconscious mind.
+Both unconsciously and consciously, I had allowed my mind to create a myriad of negative links.
 More specifically, neurological associations.

 “Nothing can harm you as much as your own thoughts unguarded.”~Buddha